• Skip to primary navigation

 • 2 large carrots

-• 1 14-oz package of extra firm tofu
+• 1 14-oz extra firm tofu

-• 1 16-oz package of angel hair pasta
+• 1 16-oz angel hair pasta

-• 2 tablespoons of finely minced garlic
+• 2 tablespoons garlic finely minced

-• 1 serrano, finely minced
+• 1 serrano finely minced

-• ½ cup of soy sauce
+• ½ cup soy sauce

-• 3 tablespoons of sesame oil
+• 3 tablespoons tablespoons of sesame oil

-• 1 tablespoon of olive oil
+• 1 tablespoon tablespoon of olive oil

-• 1 tablespoon of hoisin sauce
+• 1 tablespoon tablespoon of hoisin sauce

-• 1 teaspoon of salt
+• 1 teaspoon salt

-• 8 cups of vegetable broth
+• 8 cups vegetable broth

 • Optional garnish: 1 jalapeño (sliced), ¼ cup of cashews, ¼ cup of chopped green onions